dtonomy/plugins/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-This project contains third-party nodes which are created by DTonomy to be used in the security automation process.
+This project contains third-party nodes created by DTonomy to be used for automating security analysis and response.

 ### Built With